 The Rhodes Student Representative Council (SRC) represents students on the Grahamstown campus and negotiates with the university authorities on their behalf.
 When necessary, the SRC calls meetings of the student body.
-All communication with the Administration is done via the Division of Student Affairs.
-The President of the SRC meets with the Director of Student Affairs.
+All communication with the Administration is done via the Dean of Students.
+The President of the SRC meets with the Dean of Students on a weekly basis.
 The SRC also meets with senior administration staff once a quarter and the minutes of these meetings are available to all staff and students.
 The University Council allocates an annual budget to the SRC, and it may raise additional funds with the permission of the Senate and Council.
-The SRC finances, controls and coordinates the activities of registered societies and clubs on campus and organizes events benefiting students.
+The SRC finances, controls and co-ordinates the activities of registered societies and clubs on campus and organises events benefiting students.
 Grants are also made to various committees, to publications controlled by the SRC, and for student social functions.
 SRC also arranges seminars and speakers on current social and political issues of particular interest to students.

-In terms of the Student Disciplinary Code, the student disciplinary board has the power to exclude a student from SRC functions and facilities or impose a fine of up to 10 percent of the Bachelor of Arts fee.
+In terms of the Student Disciplinary Code, the SRC Disciplinary Board has the power to exclude a student from SRC functions and facilities or impose a fine of up to 10 percent of the Bachelor of Arts fee.
 All disciplinary action is reported to the Vice Chancellor, who deals with more serious offences.
-The student defence council is able to represent students in disciplinary cases.